Mirror: An LLM-powered Programming-By-Example Programming Language

 Looming Liability Machines (LLMs)

 - Murat Demirbas tl;dr: “We discussed a paper that uses LLMs for automatic root cause analysis (RCA) for cloud incidents.
 This was a pretty straightforward application of LLMs.
 The proposed system employs an LLM to match incoming incidents to incident handlers based on their alert types, predicts the incident's root cause category, and provides an explanatory narrative...
-The use of LLMs for RCAs spooked me viscerally.”
+The use of LLMs for RCAs spooked me viscerally.”featured in #544

 LLM Applications I Want To See